-Here’s How To See If Your Employer Can Download Your Slack DMs
+Here’s How To Know If Your Employer Can Download Your Slack DMs

 Which Slack are you using, and what can your employer see?
 Here’s how to find out.

 To find out if your employer has the option to read and save your private messages, you need to check your Workspace Settings.
-From inside the Slack app, click the down arrow next to your organization's name in the upper left hand corner.
+From inside the Slack app, click the down arrow next to your organization's name in the upper left-hand corner.
 Click "Customize Slack," which will open a new window in your browser.
-In the upper left hand corner, click Menu and then Workplace Settings.
+In the upper left-hand corner, click Menu and then Workplace Settings.

 Here, you can see who the owners and admins in your organization are, how long your company stores data, and what data your company allows you to delete.
 If you scroll to the bottom, under “Exports,” it also shows you whether your employer can “export messages and files from private channels and DMs.”